aatxe/oxide/README.md

 ## Navigating this repository

-This repository is split into five parts:
+This repository is split into six parts:

 1. [`notes/`](notes/) — an assorted selection of my notes, some about the language levels of Rust
 2. [`history/`](history/) — largely-iterative prior attempts at building & designing Oxide